 Who is eligible for services?

-Any student (undergraduate or graduate, full- or part-time) who has a disability that substantially limits one or more major life activities is eligible for services from Disability Services.
-Disabilities may include:
+Any student (undergraduate or graduate, full- or part-time) who has a disability that substantially limits one or more major life activities is eligible.
+Disabilities to receive accommodations may include:

 - Hearing, mobility or visual impairments

 - Chronic medical conditions (arthritis, cancer, diabetes, heart disease, asthma, kidney disorder, lupus, epilepsy, etc.)

 I received special education services in high school, but do not know if I will need any help at the University.
 Should I register for services?

 Yes, you should register for services if you received special education services in the past or if you have any medical or mental health diagnosis that substantially limits one or more major life activities.

 Disability Services provides services only to those students who are qualified under the Americans with Disabilities Act and Section 504.
 We require students to "register" by: